m-ata/react-useCallback/README.md

-# react-useCallback-useMemo
+# react-useCallback
-Practical implementation of useCallback and useMemo in React components to prevent rerendering
+Practical implementation of useCallback in React components to prevent rerendering